AntonBergaker/LeifGWCalc/README.md

 # LeifGWCalc

-Calculator made for school that uses order of operations.
+Calculator made for school that uses brackets, order of operations and is able to do trigenometri.

-Might have done more features than intended.
-Would still like to unclude brackets, but not sure how to implement that without rewriting everything done so far.
+Easy and small too use.

+This project was a quick mockup for school.
+We were given the tasks of making a simple calculator(like 4 operator buttons and two inputs).
+I did a bit more.

 Includes quotes from our lord and saviour Leif GW Persson.